SonyMobile/kubernetes-bootstrap/README.md

 More details can be found here: https://github.com/kubernetes/kops/blob/master/docs/bastion.md

 ## Metrics

-Memory and CPU utilisation metrics for both nodes and pods are available via Kubernetes' [metrics pipeline](https://kubernetes.io/docs/tasks/debug-application-cluster/core-metrics-pipeline/).
+Memory and CPU utilization metrics for both nodes and pods are available via Kubernetes' [metrics pipeline](https://kubernetes.io/docs/tasks/debug-application-cluster/core-metrics-pipeline/).
 This requires the Kubernetes Metrics Server be deployed in the cluster, which is done via the make target `deploy-metrics-server`.
 It is then possible to see information about either pods or nodes with `kubectl top pods` or `kubectl top nodes` respectively.

-## Customisation
+## Customization

-The [Makefile](./Makefile) is parameterised.
-The following parameters can be customised either by overriding their value on the make command line or by exporting them in the shell.
+The [Makefile](./Makefile) is parameterized.
+The following parameters can be customized either by overriding their value on the make command line or by exporting them in the shell.
 Using [direnv](https://direnv.net/) can make this quite frictionless.